 When the White House assembled a commission to address how to combat the nation’s opioid crisis, the administration called upon current and former elected officials with a background in administration, law enforcement, and addiction.
 And Bertha K. Madras, PhD.

-A psychobiologist in the Center of Excellence in Alcohol, Drugs, and Addiction and the Jerry and Phyllis Rappaport Center of Excellence in Basic Neuroscience at McLean Hospital, she is an expert in addiction biology.
+A psychobiologist in the Division of Alcohol, Drugs, and Addiction and the Jerry and Phyllis Rappaport Center of Excellence in Basic Neuroscience Research at McLean Hospital, she is an expert in addiction biology.
 Madras also knows her way around government, having served as deputy director for demand reduction in the George W. Bush White House Office of National Drug Control Policy.
 (The United States Senate confirmed her presidential appointment 99-0.)

 “Every commission member offered unique contributions.
 They conveyed their perspective on the opioid crisis at their state level, in terms of identifying the greatest needs and organizing a state government response,” she said of colleagues including Massachusetts Governor Charles Baker.